vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-billing.md

 ## Features

-`useBilling` composable can be use to:
+`useBilling` composable can be used for:

 * Loading billing address for the current cart.
 * Saving billing address for the current cart.